sadra-hatami/Mathematics-Toolbox/README.md

 This makes the application suitable not only for students but also for teachers, parents, and anyone interested in mathematics.

 ---

-# 💡 Why This Project?

-Many mathematical applications focus only on calculations.

-Mathematics Toolbox goes one step further by combining:

-- Powerful mathematical utilities
-- Educational resources
-- Practice exercises
-- Exam preparation
-- Simple and intuitive interface

-into one unified desktop application.

-The result is an educational environment where students can both **learn mathematics** and **solve mathematical problems** efficiently.

 # 🛠️ Technologies